Prince of Wales says Kate ‘is doing really well’ as Earthshot Prize event closes

 Keep It Cool, a Kenyan project helping farmers and fishers refrigerate their produce won Build a waste free world and the Altyn Dala Conservation Initiative, which has helped save the endangered Saiga antelope from extinction in Kazakhstan, won the Protect and Restore Nature category.

-Green Africa Youth Organisation, a Ghana based youth-led organisation working to cut greenhouse gas emissions and particle pollution in the country won the Clean our air category.
+Green Africa Youth Organisation, a Ghana-based group working to cut greenhouse gas emissions and particle pollution, won the Clean our air category.

+After the presentation, William said to the winners: “It was so close.
+All the finalists were so close.
+There were the little things that just got it over the line.”

+He told the Green Africa Youth Organisation: “Having you guys living in Africa is such a big deal.
+Timing is crucial.